Open-Data-Product-Initiative/v4.1/source/includes/_bareminimum.md

-# Example with mandatory-only elements
+# Mandatory-only example

 Example data product with just the mandatory elements and attributes.
+This is the minimal representation of a data product metadata that is expected to be found from every data product following ODPS standard.
+This bare minimum can be expanded with other elements and attributes defined in the specification.
+Also the possibilty to use extensions exists if local additions are needed.

 > Example of mandatory-only elements and attributes Data Product specification instance: